William W. Pace: Political career

-In 1898 Pace was nominated as the Democrat nominee for the state House of Representatives.
+In 1898 Pace was nominated as the Democratic nominee for the state House of Representatives.
 He was elected and served in the 20th Arizona Territorial Legislature.
 During the legislative session, he authored House Bill Number 71, which was a poll tax, requiring those attempting to vote to be required to pay a tax prior to be allowed to vote.
 The bill passed.
 He did not run for re-election to the 21st Arizona Territorial Legislature.

 1906 found Pace once again nominated by the Democrats to the territorial legislature, and he was elected in November to the 24th Arizona Territorial Legislature.
 During this session, Pace introduced a bill in the House which prohibited gambling in the territory.
 It passed and was signed into law by the Territorial Governor Kibbey on January 31, 1907.
 In 1908 he was once again nominated to the legislature without opposition, and was re-elected in the general election that November.
 After the election, he expressed interest in becoming Speaker of the House.
 However, Sam F. Webb was elected Speaker.

 Once the decision was made for Arizona statehood, Pace expressed a desire to run for one of Arizona's seats in the U.S. House of Representatives, stating that he did not desire to try for a state legislative office.
-In October 1911, however, Pace announced his candidacy for state senator from Graham County, seeking the Democrat nomination.
+In October 1911, however, Pace announced his candidacy for state senator from Graham County, seeking the Democratic nomination.
 He ran unopposed in the Democrat primary, and he won the general election in December, becoming the first state senator from Graham County.
 His election made him just one of four legislators to have served in the final territorial legislature, and the first state legislature.
 The others were Fred S. Breen, Perry Hall, and Kirk T. Moore.
 He decided not to run for re-election in 1914.

-When D. H. Claridge, Pace's successor in the senate opted to for state tax commissioner, rather than for re-election to the senate, Pace announced he would once again seek election to the senate from Graham County.
+When David H. Claridge, Pace's successor in the senate opted to for state tax commissioner, rather than for re-election to the senate, Pace announced he would once again seek election to the senate from Graham County.
 He was scheduled to be opposed by W. A. Lines, who was currently serving in the State House of Representatives.
 However, when the superior court ruled that the state tax commissioner would not be an elected position, Claridge decided to run for the senate, and both Lines and Pace withdrew from the race.